-36. On receipt of the response and any further written comments or clarification, the Investigations Executive will analyse the case and prepare a draft recommendation.
-The draft recommendation consists of a summary of the ad, the issue of concern to the complainant/ASA, the relevant Code rules, a summary of the arguments from those who responded to the complaint in defence of the ad which we deem relevant to the issue, a draft verdict to 'uphold', 'uphold in part' or 'not uphold' the complaint, the rationale for that verdict and the action, if any, required to remedy the problem.
+39. On receipt of the response and any further written comments or clarification, the Investigations Executive will analyse the case and prepare a draft recommendation.
+The draft recommendation consists of a summary of the ad, the issue of concern to the complainant/ASA, the relevant Code rules, a summary of the advertising parties' arguments in defence of the ad, a draft assessment to uphold, uphold in part or not uphold the complaint, the rationale for that assessment and the action, if any, required to remedy the problem.